Barna658/SkyTrade/README.md

 ## Introduction

-SkyTrade is a trading plugin for Minecraft servers that allows players to exchange items and money safely and easily.
-It supports trade requests, customizable settings, and item restrictions to fit different server types.
-The plugin is designed to be lightweight, reliable, and easy to integrate into existing gameplay.
+SkyTrade is a trading plugin inspired by Hypixel SkyBlock's trade system.

+It allows players to trade items and money safely while providing server owners with configurable settings, item blacklists, and economy integration.

 Compatible with modern Paper and Purpur servers.

 ![Trade interface](https://cdn.modrinth.com/data/cached_images/6868f620e577afa39ad49fce2e4f75819e304682_0.webp)
 *See the [gallery](https://modrinth.com/plugin/skytrade/gallery) for more screenshots.*